 Our ten regions focus on creating a community of scholars based on regional size, ethos, cooperation with other scholarly societies, and potential.
 The special size and character of regions encourage accessibility, adaptability, service to scholars at various career stages, collegiality, and flexibility of program.

 An affiliate of Emory University, we are headquartered in Atlanta, Georgia.
 Leadership groups include the AAR Board of Directors, five committees of the board, and numerous working groups, such as juries, committees, and task forces.

 Key AAR documents include our bylaws, statements and resolutions passed by our Board of Directors, financial documents, and information on privacy and AAR elections.

-Affiliated with a number of organizations and institutions, the AAR welcomes opportunities to cooperate with groups wtih similar missions.
-Such organizations may apply for formal recognition as Related Scholarly Organizations (RSOs).
+We are affiliated with a number of organizations and institutions, including the American Council of Learned Societies, the National Humanities Alliance, and the International Association for the History of Religions.
+We welcome opportunities to cooperate with organizations that have similar missions to our own; such organizations may apply for formal recognition as Related Scholarly Organizations.

 We work to connect journalists with scholars of religion whose expertise can provide valuable insight.
 We also offer many opportunities to advertise in print and online communications, at the Annual Meeting, and on our job board, managed jointly with the Society of Biblical Literature.